Read about Hindalco Industries and 4 other stocks below:

 The stock rallied after MSCI, a provider of global indexes has included Zomato in its MSCI Global Standard India Index.
 The changes will go into effect on November 30, 2021.

 Zomato, the country’s largest publicly traded food tech company, surprised Wall Street with a strong top-line performance in the third quarter.
-Revenue for the company increased 140% year on year (YoY) thanks to a 158% increase in gross order value (GoV) in the Indian food delivery business.
+Revenue for the company increased 140% year on year (YoY) thanks to a 158% increase in gross order value (GoV) in the Indian food delivery business, as of today’s date, this is Zomato share price.

 Three specific reasons to be specific are increased spending on branding and marketing for customer acquisition, increased investments and a growing share of our business in smaller/emerging geographies (which are currently less profitable than more mature cities), and increased delivery costs due to unpredictable weather and rising fuel prices.”